testcontainers/testcontainers-go/docs/quickstart/gotest.md

-TestContainers plays well with the native `go test` framework.
+Testcontainers-go plays well with the native `go test` framework.

 The ideal use case is for integration or end to end tests.
 It helps you to spin up and manage the dependencies life cycle via Docker.